Multi-agent Policy Optimization with Approximatively Synchronous Advantage Estimation: Introduction

+To achieve credit assignment, the paradigm of centralised training with decentralised executions (CTDE) is proposed \citep{CTDE_2,CTDE_1}.
+The basic idea of CTDE is to train agents together with global information.
+In policy based MARL, CTDE is realised by introducing centralised critics.
+Such critics only work during training and are accessible to additional state information.
+At the same time, for decentralised executions, each agent is assigned with an independent policy which conditions on its local action-observation history.

+In MARL, the centralised critic needs to estimate the policies of different agents respectively but simultaneously.
+Such estimations are based on the joint policy of all agents.
+For agent $a$, the estimation of its policy $\pi^a$ at iteration $i$ serves for the update from $\pi^a_i$ to $\pi^a_{i+1}$.
+Such update should be executed to optimize the joint policy $(\pi^a_{i+1},\pi^{-a}_{i+1})$, where $\pi^{-a}$ is the policy of the group of agents except $a$.
+The estimation of $(\pi^a_{i+1},\pi^{-a}_{i+1})$ is defined as synchronous estimation.
+Synchronous estimation requires the knowledge of other agents' future policy $\pi^{-a}_{i+1}$, as shown in Figure 1.

+Current works such counter-factual multi-agent policy gradient (COMA) \citep{COMA} and multi-agent deep deterministic policy gradient \citep{MADDPG} achieve credit assignment with asynchronous estimation, where the action samples of other agents' current or past policies are considered.
+As a result, the policy of an individual agent is updated for cooperation with the current or past policies of their partners, which may eventually deteriorate the team's joint policy.
+For example, in COMA, based on the asynchronous estimation of $(\pi^a_i,\pi^{-a}_i)$, the policy of agent $a$ is updated according to the target: $Q(\pi^a_{i+1},\pi^{-a}_i) > Q(\pi^a_i,\pi^{-a}_i)$.
+However, the team's joint policy may degenerate as $Q(\pi^a_{i+1},\pi^{-a}_{i+1})<Q(\pi^a_i,\pi^{-a}_i)$.
+From the example, credit assignment with asynchronous estimation may introduce errors for the policy update.
+The problem is serious for situations where the policy updates frequently or dramatically in training.

+In this paper, we achieve credit assignment through the proposed marginal advantage estimation (MAE).
+Based on MAE, a novel method for approximatively synchronous advantage estimation (ASAE) in multi-agent policy optimization (MAPO) is proposed.
+Specifically, the advantage functions of single-agent reinforcement learning are extended to multi-agent systems for credit assignment.
+Then, the approximation of other agents' future policies is applied to achieve synchronous estimation.
+To ensure the reliability of the approximation, extra restrictions are introduced.
+The MAPO problem with introduced restrictions is further simplified and decomposed into multiple sub-problems, which are finally solved by proximal policy optimization method.
+Our algorithm is trained and tested on StarCraft multi-agent challenges and multi-agent particle environments.
+Experimental results show that our method outperforms baselines on most of the tasks.
+Compared to asynchronous estimation method, ASAE exhibits stronger ability to solve the challenge of credit assignment.

-We have two contributions in this work: (1) A novel advantage estimation method called marginal advantage estimation, which realizes credit assignment for MARL is proposed.
-More importantly, this method provides a channel for various SA advantage functions expanding to multi-agent system.
-(2) A simple yet effective method for approximatively synchronous advantage estimation is firstly proposed.
+We have two contributions in this work: (1) A novel advantage estimation method which extends single-agent advantage functions to multi-agent system for credit assignment is proposed.
+(2) A simple yet effective method for synchronous policy estimation is proposed for the first time.